sudhirmurthy/djangostarter/README.md

 * Redis server
 * Py-Redis
 * Clone the project into your local machine and import the project from eclipse. simple!
+* Create your mysql db if it dosen't exists - name it 'dc_sms-server' *MANDATORY
 * Run command :
 mysql dc_sms_server -u<username> -p<username> <dcsmsserver/dcsmsserver/svc/static/src/res/db/dc_sms_server.sql
 to create / update the database.